-With regard to Albania, the information gathered and analysed in the framework of the assessment was taken from the following sources:
+The information gathered and analysed in the framework of the assessment was taken from the following sources:

-- desk research, using data from already existing reports; - interviews with anti-trafficking stakeholders conducted in 2011 during an assessment carried out in the framework of the USAID-funded project Enhancing Transnational Cooperation on Trafficking Cases in South-Eastern Europe (TRM-II) implemented by ICMPD in 2010-2012; - information gathered by the Project Coordinator and Lead Expert, Mr. Steve Harvey, during his assessment mission to Albania on 20-23 February 2015; - Input provided by local NGO representatives on issues related to victims' rights in response to a questionnaire developed and disseminated by ICMPD in spring 2015.
+- desk research, using data from already existing reports1; - interviews with anti-trafficking stakeholders conducted in 2011 during an assessment carried out in the framework of the USAID-funded project Enhancing Transnational Cooperation on Trafficking Cases in South-Eastern Europe (TRM-II) implemented by ICMPD in 2010-2012; - information gathered by the Project Coordinator and Lead Expert, Mr. Steve Harvey, during his assessment mission to Albania on 20-23 February 2015; - Input provided by local NGO representatives on issues related to victims' rights in response to a questionnaire developed and disseminated by ICMPD in spring 2015.